santiag0m/IBIO4680/07-BSDS/readme.md

 Choose two of the functions you developed during the Lab06, use those that had the best performance.
 Feel free to modify or enhance any algorithm based on your findings for the last lab.
 If you think any of the functions is too computationally expensive, this is the moment to make some adjustments.
 Remember the benchmark must be run with **all 200 images**.

 Now, adjust the function you designed in the past lab so that it works on the BSDS Benchmark.
-Essentially you must be able to process a full set of images (train/eval/test) and then write the segmentation results in the same format as those in '/bench_fast/data/segs'.
+Essentially you must be able to process a full set of images (train/val/test) and then write the segmentation results in the same format as those in '/bench_fast/data/segs'.

 There is, at least, one hyper-parameter for your segmentation method: K (number of clusters).
-Use the ``train``  and ``eval`` sets to explore the best set of values for K and any other hyper parameter.
+Use the ``train``  and ``val`` sets to explore the best set of values for K and any other hyper parameter.

 ### Testing your method

 Once you get the segmented images in the proper format, run the benchmark for your selected methods, also run the  benchmark for the provided UCM segmentations (at BSDS500/ucm2).
 Use **only** the ``test`` for comparisons.

 Do not forget to use different thresholds values to generate a nice curve.
 See http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bench for an example output.

+A summary of the steps required is:

+- Apply your function to each of the images in the test dataset
+- For each image, create a `.mat` file that contains a cell array, which contains several arrays representing the output of the function for different values of the parameter (k).
+Look at the bench_fast/data/segs folder for examples.
+- Run the `allBench_fast` function specifying the folder with the .mat files as `inDir`.
+See the second example in the `test_benchs_fast` file.
+- Generate the plot using the code from the `test_eval` function.

 ### Report